TAREQLIGHTO/Shop-Challenge/README.md

 # Hidden Founders, Short Programming Challenge

-This repository containe my project that implementing an app lists shops nearby.
+This repository contain my project that implementing an app lists shops nearby.

 I made it using PHP/MySql With LARAVEL framework.